 - A Shore Multi Services Gateway (SMSG) for shipping companies,

 - A Service Management System (SMS) supporting advanced bandwidth management and VSAT beam switching functionality.

-The SASS@Sea multi services gateways in conjunction with the Service Management System will be designed as service platform which will be open to integrate different, also future networks.
+The SASS@Sea multi services gateways in conjunction with the Service Management System are designed as a service platform which is open to integrate different, also future networks.

-The project developments will be validated during a four months pilot phase by tanker vessels operating in the North Atlantic, US East Coast and Baltic Sea regions.
+The project developments were evaluated during a four months pilot phase by tanker vessels operating in the North Atlantic, US East Coast and Baltic Sea regions.

 The following diagram shows the high level architecture of the SASS@Sea system.
 The subsystems and components which are developed by the SASS@Sea project are highlighted in blue.